mroderick/guidelines/release-process/README.md

 	dennis push

-## 3. Create and Merge the PR into Master
+## 3. Merge into Master

-- Create the PR
+- Merges RC into Master, publishes a GitHub release, and merges Master back into Develop

 	dennis release

-- Publish the GitHub Release

-	dennis publish

-- Review and Merge the PR

-## 4. Create and Merge the PR into Develop

-- Create the PR

-	dennis mergeback

-- Review and Merge the PR

-## Too Many Steps...
-I'm Lost!

-- Ask `dennis` what's up next

-	dennis whatsnext